Satoshi-Samourai/dunder-lsp-operators-guide/README.md

 &nbsp;

-### What actually happens when a user requests a channel from your Dunder LSP ###
+### What actually happens when a user requests a channel from your Dunder LSP ? ###

+There are currently two ways a user can onboard to Blixt wallet.
+1)  The user simply pays an on-chain amount of his choice (min.
+22.000 Sats) and automatically gets a Lightning Network channel opened with outbound liquidity for the same amount (minus on-chain fees).
+This method currently works only through the Blixt node by default and has nothing to do with any Dunder server.

-Let's say a user wants a channel with a total capacity of 400.000 Sats.
-He pays 80,000 Sats to request the channel from your Dunder LSP node.
-Your Dunder LSP server opens a 400,000 Sats channel and "borrows" the user the additional amount of 320.000 Sats (minimumPaymentMultiplier: 5).
-Then your Dunder LSP server uses ` push-amt ` (push amount) and pushes 80.000 Sats (minus the on-chain fees for channel opening) to the users side.
-Now he has a channel to you with about 80.000 Sats outbound liquidity and 320.000 Sats inbound liquidity.
-(PLEASE, CORRECT AND SET THE RIGHT NUMBERS)
+2)  A user, who already has LN liquidity can open a channel with your Dunder LSP server by selecting your server in the settings (default is: https//dunder.blixtwallet.com).
+He then creates an invoice with his Blixt wallet.
+No matter the amount a user creates an invoice for, your Dunder LSP server opens a channel with the max. amount you chose in the ` default.json ` (in my case 400,000 Sats) and "borrows" the user the additional amount.
+Then your Dunder LSP server uses ` push-amt ` (push amount) and pushes the initial channel opening amount (minus the on-chain fees for channel opening) to the users side.
+Now the user has a private channel to you with outbound and inbound liquidity.
+These channels are not visible to other nodes in the Lightning network.
+You are routing these "Dunder" payments through your public channels.
+That is why you have to be well connected with good routing nodes.

 #### HERE SHOULD BE AN EXPLANATION HOW TO EARN SOME SATS FOR THAT SERVICE ####